iProgramMC/CelesteSNES/readme.md

 **This project is based on https://github.com/iProgramMC/CelesteNES.**

+## Why now?

+I don't know.
+Just for fun I suppose.

+This project will loosely follow [CelesteNES](https://github.com/iProgramMC/CelesteNES).
+This means that CelesteNES will be updated more often.

 ## Discord Server

 If you would like to chat about this game, you can do so in our Discord server: https://discord.gg/JWSUpfCubz